VengeTH/Traffic-Management-System/UI_DESIGN_GUIDE.md

-# Las Piñas Traffic System - UI Design Guide
+# E-VioPay - UI Design Guide

 ## 🎨 Design Philosophy

-The Las Piñas Traffic System UI is designed with a modern, clean, and user-friendly approach that reflects the vibrant and progressive nature of Las Piñas City.
+The E-VioPay UI is designed with a modern, clean, and user-friendly approach that reflects the vibrant and progressive nature of Las Piñas City.
 The design emphasizes accessibility, efficiency, and trust - essential for a government payment platform.

 ## 🌈 Color Palette